 Track Your Performance

 Learning to track website performance is vital for learning how to do SEO on your own.

 How else can you tell if your SEO efforts are working?
-Tracking performance is essential, as it shows you what works and what doesn’t.
+Tracking performance is essential, as it shows what works and doesn’t.